Non-commutative fermion mass matrix and gravity: Part II: Fell bundle quantum systems

 modulo conditions related to real spectral triples. $Cl^0$ denotes the Clifford bundle.
 Note that the definition of Fell Dirac operator given in \cite{sc} was more complex because it involved the conditions necesssary to build a real spectral triple from a Fell bundle.
 The current purpose is to give the above more transparent definition for the more general case in order to elucidate its meaning.

 In the case that $H$ is finite dimensional, $(C^*(E^0), H, D)$ is a spectral triple and in the case that $H$ is infinite dimensional and $M$ is a commutative manifold, a commutative spectral triple should be its classical limit (that is, as $\Gamma \rightarrow TM$ while $\hbar \rightarrow 0$).
-The precise statement we proved\footnote{hitherto unpublished work} in \cite{sc} on this was that

-\begin{com 2}[Categorification] Commutative real spectral triples with complex algebra pertaining to a compact and simply connected Riemannian spin manifold $M$ (with Clifford algebra according the scope given in \cite{sc}) correspond to the classical limit of some Fell bundle geometry. \end{com 2}
+One of the theme of \cite{sc} was to try to prove that Commutative real spectral triples with complex algebra pertaining to a compact and simply connected Riemannian spin manifold $M$ (with Clifford algebra according the scope given in \cite{sc}) correspond to the classical limit of some Fell bundle geometry.

 More specifically, a finite real even spectral triple is a finite spectral triple together with two more structures $(A, H, D, J, \chi)$: A real structure on a spectral triple \cite{reality} is given by an antiunitary operator $J$ on $H$ such that $J^2 = \pm 1$, $DJ= \pm JD$, $[a,b^{opp}]=0$, $[[D,a],b^{opp}] = 0$ where $b^{opp} = Jb^*J^*$ for all $b \in A$ is an element of $A^{opp}$.
 A further condition on the Dirac operator for a real \emph{even} spectral triple comes from the orientability axiom: $D \chi = - \chi D$ where $\chi$ is the $\mathbb{Z}/2$-grading on the Hilbert space and is also gives the volume form.
 In the Euclidean signature $\chi = (1, -1, -1, 1)$ and in the Lorentzian, $\chi = (1, -1, 1, -1)$.